 Becoming one of the best in the world usually takes years of efforts.
 But if you proceed intelligently, becoming decent or “good enough” only takes about 20 hours of dedicated efforts, or about 45 minutes a day for about a month.
-And when it comes to memory sports, mental math and cubing, it can even be much faster.
+20 hours might seem like a lot, but that’s much less than the average amount of time the average person spends in front of the TV every single week (and that’s without counting all the time we spend with our cell phone or randomly surfing the Web).
+When it comes to learning memory sports, mental math and cubing, very significant progress can be made in much less than 20 hours.
 For example the beginner’s method for solving the cube can be learned in maybe one to six hours.
 In the right conditions the art of memory can lead to seemingly spectacular results almost overnight, although you’ll probably need more practice to learn to use it autonomously with ease.
 And for mental math there are many very cool tricks that you can learn in a few minutes.